Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/parameters.rst

 TSS prediction parameters
 --------------------------
-In the following the parameters a ecting the TSS prediction procedure are described.
+In the following the parameters affecting the TSS prediction procedure are described.
-Instead of changing the parameters manually it is also possible to select prede ned parameters sets using the parameter presets drop-down menu.
+Instead of changing the parameters manually it is also possible to select predefined parameters sets using the parameter presets drop-down menu.

 **step height** This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.
-To account for di erent sequencing depths this is a relative value based on the 90th percentile of the expression height distribution.
+To account for different sequencing depths this is a relative value based on the 90th percentile of the expression height distribution.
 A lower value results in a higher sensitivity.

-**step height reduction** When comparing di erent strains/conditions and the step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
+**step height reduction** When comparing different strains/conditions and the step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 A higher value results in a higher sensitivity.
 Note that this value must be smaller than the step height threshold.